sushil-great/Piratezparty/Misc/Random.md

-• [cringemdb](https://cringemdb.com/) - Can you watch the movie with your parents?
+• [Cringemdb](https://cringemdb.com/) - Can you watch the movie with your parents?

+• [Super.so](https://super.so/) - Create Websites with Notion.